Tra La La La La

-"Tra La La La La" is a song written and produced by Ike Turner.
-It was released as a single by Ike & Tina Turner on Sue Records in 1962.
+"Tra La La La La" is a song written and produced by Ike Turner, and released by him and his then-wife Tina on Sue Records as the third single from the couple's 1962 album Dynamite!.

 Release

-"Tra La La La La" was released as the third single from Ike and Tina's 1962 album Dynamite!.
-It became their fifth top 10 R&B hit in less than two years since their inception as a duo, peaking at No. 9 on the Billboard R&B singles chart and at No. 50 on the Hot 100.
+"Tra La La La La" became the duo's fifth top 10 R&B hit in less than two years since their inception, peaking at No. 9 on the Billboard R&B singles chart, but was much less successful on the main Billboard Hot 100 chart, where it reached No. 50.

-The B-side, "Puppy Love," is a non-album track.
-It's an edited version of the song "Chances Are" from Ike and Tina's debut album The Soul of Ike & Tina.
+The B-side non-album track, "Puppy Love," is an edited version of the song "Chances Are" from the duo's debut album The Soul of Ike & Tina Turner.

 Critical reception

 Billboard (March 17, 1962): "Ike and Tina sell this wild side with enthusiasm over uninhibited backing by group and ork.
 Could get exposure, especially on r&b stations."

 Cash Box (March 17, 1962): Ike & Tina Turner, riding a string of r&b-pop clicks that recently include "A Fool In Love," should continue their winning ways with this one.
 It's a bright rock-a-cha-cha, labeled "Tra La La La La," that Tina & chorus invitingly chant against terrific Ike Turner instrumental backdrop.
 Backing's a ripplying rhythmic blueser tabbed "Puppy Love."